 Alright, so what do you think?

 Did I forget anything?
-What do you own now that you wish you had registered for?
+What wedding registry ideas would you recommend?
+What do you own now that you wish you had put on your wedding registry list?

 *This post contains affiliate links.
 What does this mean?
 It means that if you happen to buy something from a site I’ve linked to, I earn a small commission which helps me save up for my next trip!
 It doesn’t cost you any more, and it helps keep this site alive!